sunflowerno0b/ATW/docs/Resources.md

 # Resources
 This will be a location for links of useful information I have found that has helped me with issues, questions or just curiosities.
+I am still trying to figure out the best structure - I understand its not the clearest at the moment.
+Bare with me - WIP.

 # Websites
 I will include a quick scenario for which each link has helped me.